GeorgeBerdovskiy/vapor-mongo-rest/README.md

 3. Alternatively, open the project in Xcode and press the "play" button every time you need to rebuild with new changes

 You're all set!
 Visit your server at `127.0.0.1:8080`.

+### Generate Private Key for JWT Signing
+In this repository, run the command `ssh-keygen -t rsa -b 4096 -m PEM -f secret.key` to generate a private key for the JWT signing algorithm